SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie took it between her hooves.

-Fluttershy explained, "to sew, you need to push the needle through the two layers and back out, over and over, moving a little bit with each puncture."
+Fluttershy explained, "To sew, you need to push the needle through the two layers and back out, over and over, moving a little bit with each puncture."

 "How do you hold the fabric so it doesn't move?"
 Pinkie asked.